PICK ONE! encourages students to:

-The UI Cultural & Resource Centers provide intra- and cross-cultural education, leadership and organizational development opportunities, social justice education and change, a "home away from home" for students, and a safe space for cultural and psychosocial development.
+The UI Cultural Centers & LGBT Resource Center provide intra- and cross-cultural education, leadership and organizational development opportunities, social justice education and change, a "home away from home" for students, and a safe space for cultural and psychosocial development.
 The Centers compliment the academic mission of the University by enhancing students' experiences inside and outside of the classroom.

 The Centers are open during the fall and spring semesters and offer a wide array of programming to all students.
 They are a great place to have student organization meetings, study, meet new people, and learn more about different cultures.
 Any UI student can attend cultural center events or utilize the Centers’ services.

 The Center for Diversity & Enrichment provides leadership and coordination for outreach and service to minority communities and students who participate in federally-funded Upward Bound programs.
 The office provides precollege student development, assistance with facilitating the enrollment process, and programs and activities that support the ability of underserved students to increase their skills to thrive and succeed at the University of Iowa.

 Programming for students is offered to enhance the cultural, social, and academic experiences of students.
 The programs have the goal of building community, celebrating cultures, and educating students on a variety of topics.